ben-scully/dynamics-crm-helpers/README.md

 - Don't use namespaces which clash with basic CRM Entities etc

 ## Gotchas
-- Using JS to set EntityRegs on lookups: Triggers onChange if Guid is LowerCase or missing {} brackets. i.e. Guid needs to be in format "{cb37-....-k2mm}".
+- Using JS to set EntityRegs on lookups: Triggers onChange if Guid is LowerCase or missing {} brackets.
+This is bad because you'll unexpectantly trigger onchange once Record is saved because sever will change it to uppercase (post save). i.e. Guid needs to be in format "{CB37-....-F2EE}".